 - Hiring staff and their wages

-- Whether the location for your coffee shop supports your activities
+- Whether the location of your coffee shop supports your activities

 - How to promote your coffee shop and products